mozbrick/brick-layout/readme.md

 ##### Description

-* Headerbar on the top of the page taking up all the page width and as much vertical space as it needs to.
+* Headerbar on the top of the page.
 * Below the Header:
-  * Menu on the left side, taking up as much space as the menu items need
+  * Menu on the left side, taking up as much space as the menu items need.
-  * Content taking up the rest of the space
+  * Content taking up the rest of the space.

 [Demo](http://mozbrick.github.io/examples/brick-layout/simple.html)